Stripe, China's Alipay strike payments agreement

-SAN FRANCISCO Payments startup Stripe and China's Alipay have struck a deal to allow Chinese buyers to pay for purchases on the U.S. service, in a rare agreement between a Western payments service and the Alibaba IPO-ALIB.N affiliate.
+SAN FRANCISCO, June 24 Payments startup Stripe and China's Alipay have struck a deal to allow Chinese buyers to pay for purchases on the U.S. service, in a rare agreement between a Western payments service and the Alibaba IPO-ALIB.N affiliate.

 Alipay, once part of Chinese e-commerce giant Alibaba before it was split off, handles about half of all online transactions in China.
 In a Tuesday blog post, Stripe said the deal will let its own customers more easily handle purchases from the world's second largest economy.